Banjo & Kazooie: Concept and design

-Gregg Mayles served as the head designer for both of the characters.
+The game that would become Banjo-Kazooie began in early development as Dream: Land of Giants, in which players would control a sword-wielding boy named Edson battling pirates.
+Later in development, Rare decided to heavily rework the premise, and the player character was initially changed to a rabbit before settling on a bear named Banjo.
 According to Rare, "We wanted the characters to primarily appeal to a younger audience but, at the same time, give them enough humour and attitude not to discourage older players."
-The early prototype of the characters called ‘Dream’, where players would control a boy through a prehistoric land with a sword, was morphed into Banjo and Kazooie.
-When making the game, Rare decided to totally focus on Banjo and his abilities.
-Kazooie was later conceived during the planning of such abilities.

-According to Mayles, "We came up with the [...] idea that a pair of wings could appear from his backpack to help him perform a second jump.
+The addition of Kazooie came as a result of Rare wanting to expand Banjo's abilities.
+According to Gregg Mayles, who served as the head designer for both characters, "We came up with the [...] idea that a pair of wings could appear from his backpack to help him perform a second jump.
 We also wanted Banjo to be able to run very fast when required [so] we added a pair of 'fast-running' legs that appeared from the bottom of the backpack.
 [And soon after] we came up with the logical conclusion that these could belong to another character, one that actually lived in Banjo's backpack."
 The character was named after a kazoo, which was considered an annoying instrument, "much like the personality of the bird," Mayles explained.
 Instead of actual dialogue, all the characters in the game feature "mumbling" voices.
 This choice was made to convey their personalities without them actually speaking, as Rare felt the actual speech "could ruin the player's perception of the characters," as well as due to the limited development time available to implement the feature.
 The game's sequel, Banjo-Tooie, introduced the ability for the characters to separate and be controlled independently of one another, with each one able to perform unique abilities that they would not otherwise be able to while joined.

 When Rare became a first-party developer for Microsoft's Xbox, character trademarks such as Banjo and Kazooie were retained by Rare.
 When redesigning the characters of Banjo and Kazooie for Banjo-Kazooie: Nuts & Bolts, Mayles and Bryan initially designed high-resolution characters for the protagonists, but Bryan recalled that they lacked "the charm" the original game held.
 Later during development, Bryan suggested that the characters in the game should appear cuboid, and thus finalized the designs with smooth edges, whilst retaining the two characters' original appearances.
 Banjo-Kazooie lead programmer Chris Sutherland has voiced both characters in all of their appearances.